Freshwater Weekly Fishing Report Week of June 26, 2024

 Nasworthy

 FAIR.
-Water slightly stained; 84 degrees.
-0.45 feet below pool.
-Conditions have been consistent, but there is some rain in the forecast.
+Water slightly stained; 86 degrees.
+0.59 feet below pool.
+The forecast is looking good for fishing this weekend.
+The best bite will be early morning and later in the evening.
 The bass bite has been good on white chatterbait or spinnerbaits early morning and evening.
 Midday flipping soft plastics around reed bases in 1-3 feet of water is the ticket to catch shaded up largemouth bass.
 Also look out for the shad spawn as predatory fish are keying in on this pattern.
 Crappie were good around boat docks on chartreuse jigs and catfish were fair on cut bait and stink bait around river channel bends.
 Report provided by the Angelo State Fishing Team.

 Navarro Mills